 The London Eye is a marvelous piece of engineering architecture.
 It continues to captivate audiences, providing them with a visual treat in the city center.
 The attraction is 135 meters high and offers visitors visuals up to 25 miles ahead.

-Two supports, leaning out over the river at 65°, support the hub of the London Eye, with the entire structure held by six backstay cables anchored to another foundation.
+Two supports, leaning out over the river at 65°, support the hub of the London Eye, and six backstay cables anchored to another foundation hold the entire structure.

 The Ferris wheel has a diameter of 120 meters and is connected to the central structure by 64 cables.
 These cables work like the spokes of a bicycle wheel.
 Meanwhile, the capsules are mounted on the Ferris wheel, and are 32 in number, corresponding to the 32 boroughs in London.

 The London Eye observation wheel is an experience of a lifetime!
-Take a seat in one of the capsules and enjoy the changing London landscape as you move through space.
+Sit in one of the capsules and enjoy the changing London landscape as you move through space.

-The London Eye offers the best views of the London skyline and popular attractions in the city.
-Stand and stare at the grandeur of the English capital in your elevated rotating vehicle.
+The London Eye offers the best views of the London skyline and popular attractions.
+Admire the grandeur of the English capital in your elevated rotating vehicle.

-Each London capsule accommodates 25 people, but you can book the cabin entirely for an intimate event.
-It’s a wonderful and pleasant experience to have your capsule to enjoy as you watch London’s skyline with your loved ones.
+Each London capsule accommodates 25 people, but you can book the entire cabin for an intimate event.
+Watch London’s skyline with your loved ones.

 The London Eye capsules are more like small restaurants in the air.
 Sip your favorite champagne and enjoy unbeatable views of the London skyline.

-The 4D cinema experience is included in your London Eye tickets.
-Watch the short 4D movie about London’s incredible history and architectural success before you head to the London Eye capsule, a true piece of art.
+Your tickets include the 4D cinema experience.
+Watch the short movie about London’s history and architectural success before you board the London Eye.

 You’ll find a gift shop at the London Eye exit.
-Buy souvenirs and mementos to remember your time at the iconic London attraction.
+Buy souvenirs and mementos to remember your time at the iconic London attraction, including t-shirts, posters, and decor.

 Inside the London EyeThe London Eye is a unique attraction in the English capital because it also provides stunning views of several UNESCO World Heritage Sites in London.